What are the pros and cons of the 11 exam types?

-As our short course on the subject better explains, students may be required at some point in their course to complete a group discussion, which is when a number of students are provided with a topic and are observed and assessed based on their communication skills, content knowledge and general team work and delivery.
+As our short reader on the subject better explains, students may be required at some point in their course to complete a group discussion, which is when a number of students are provided with a topic and are observed and assessed based on their communication skills, content knowledge and general team work and delivery.
 While this type of exam might be beneficial for those students who are confident speakers and who have practised working in groups before, some students may find a group exam such as this challenging, stressful, and imbalanced with regards to talking time.
 Teachers may also find it difficult to asses multiple students at once on aspects such as topic knowledge, delivery and participation.

 Type 3: Interviews

 Particularly common in courses that focus on listening and speaking are assessed interviews, which are normally conducted between one student and one or multiple teachers.
 In such interviews, the student will normally be asked a series of questions by the assessing panel, and the answers that student gives and how they answer them will contribute wholly to their final grade.
 Much like in group discussions, this type of examination is particularly beneficial for students who are confident and well prepared.
 They’re also an excellent way of testing someone’s on-the-spot listening and speaking skills.
 The weaknesses of this examination type, however, are that students may feel extremely nervous beforehand, that the questions asked by the assessor could be easier or more difficult depending on random selection, and that a lack of opportunity to speak may make it difficult for the assessor to gauge ability.